notlfish/Dog-breeds/README.md

 ## Acknowledgments

-- Thanks to Microverse for make it possible!
+- Thanks to Microverse for making it possible!

 ## 📝 License